I’ve been on an Indian food kick lately, as a friend of mine sent me a goody box full of Indian ingredients to experiment with.

 Green beans go from everyday to exotic with just a bit of this magic spice blend.
 Also try garam masala on roasted cauliflower, grilled fish or add to plain yogurt for a wonderful chicken marinade.
 But only use a bit at a time, as too much of this highly fragrant spice can be overwhelming.
 Find garam masala at most grocery stores.
 You also can buy it online at www.penzeys.com or www.spiceappeal.com.

 Green Beans with Garam Masala Butter and Toasted Hazelnuts

 For this recipe, you can substitute almonds or even pistachios for the hazelnuts.
 If the nuts are salted, make sure you cut back on the salt in the dish.

 2 tablespoons butter

-1 teaspoon kosher or sea salt (1/2 teaspoon table salt)
+1 teaspoon kosher or sea salt (or 1/2 tsp table salt)

-Heat medium skillet, and when hot, add nuts.
+Heat a saute pan, and when hot, add nuts.
 Toast on medium heat, shaking skillet periodically until nuts are golden brown.
 Be careful not to burn them.
-Remove nuts immediately from hot skillet, rub between towels to loosen and remove some of the skin.
+Remove nuts immediately from hot skillet.
+If using skin-on hazelnuts, rub the nuts between towels to loosen and remove some of the skin.
 Roughly chop nuts.
 Set aside.

-Boil or steam green beans, covered for 5 minutes or until tender.
+In the saute pan, boil or steam green beans, covered for 5 minutes, or until tender.
 Drain and quickly rinse with cool water to stop cooking.
-Return skillet to stove and turn on medium-high heat and add butter.
+Wipe pan dry, and return pan to stove.
+On medium heat, add butter.
 After 1 minute, the butter should foam and brown slightly.
 Add garam masala and fry just a few seconds until fragrant.
 Add green beans and salt; toss until beans are evenly coated.
 Taste and season with additional salt or garam masala if needed.
 Top with toasted hazelnuts.